felix-lyx/felix-lyx.github.io/_pages/about.md

   - /about.html
 ---

-## Bio
+## About me

-I am a second year Ph.D. student in applied math at UCLA, working with Professor [Hayden Schaeffer](http://www.math.ucla.edu/~hayden).
-I obtained my B.S. and M.S. in Mathematical Sciences as well as B.S. in Computer Science from CMU.
+I am a third year Ph.D. candidate in applied math at UCLA, working with Professor [Hayden Schaeffer](http://www.math.ucla.edu/~hayden).
+I obtained M.A. in Mathematics from UCLA in 2024, B.S. and M.S. in Mathematical Sciences as well as B.S. in Computer Science from CMU in 2022.

-My research interests include mathematical machine learning, applied analysis, and optimization.
+My research interests include scientific foundation models and mathematical machine learning.

+---

+## Contact

+- Email: yxliu [at] math.ucla.edu
+- Office: Mathematical Sciences 3915E

 ---